brettz9/filebrowser-electron/README.md

 1. After deleting an external file, prompting a refresh, let the scroll be back to the exact coordinates as before if that is in the viewport
-1. Add breadcrumbs for both views
-1. Ensure copy-paste in context menu
+1. Ensure cut/copy-paste in context menu
 1. Stickies
     1. Fix icon view and local sticky note creation at root
     1. Fix column view and local sticky note creation at root